wbeeker/password_checker/README.md

 ## Installation Instructions

 To install, download password_checker.py, ecnrypter.py, and the common_pw_list.txt file.
-Ppen password_checker.py with your favorite IDE and hit run.
+Open password_checker.py with your favorite IDE and hit run.
 Make sure to have all three files in the same directory.

 ## Code Review